pudly/schmopera-hugo/content/articles/overthinking-it-and-other-traps.md

 ---
-title: Overthinking it and other traps
+title: "Overthinking it and other traps"
 ---

 Singers love to "figure out" the characters they play.
 Digging deep into a role becomes a sort of short-term obsession; they'll talk about their current (or favourite) opera character for ever and ever.
 They'll tell you all about what people *think* Don Giovanni or Violetta or Cavaradossi are all about, and then they'll tell you what they're *really like*.
 They've got the inside scoop, you see; they pore over every letter and every note of their role, trying to make it their own while living up to every legend who ever sang it before them.